aionnetwork/aion-docs/kernels/java/_index.md

 ## Quickstart

+If you want to get up and running quickly, check out the [Docker Images](docker-images) section.
+These images allow you to spin up an Aion Java kernel on any operating system with Docker installed.

-If you want to get up and running quickly, download the latest [Aion Java kernel `.tar.bz2` file from Github](https://github.com/aionnetwork/aion/releases) and follow the [Install the Kernel](install-the-kernel) section.
+Alternatively, download the latest [Aion Java kernel `.tar.bz2` file from Github](https://github.com/aionnetwork/aion/releases) and follow the [Install the Kernel](install-the-kernel) section.

 ## Brief Overview